-The “Eat Home Grown” gardening project, launched at the beginning of 2018, is coordinated by Michael Duma.
+The “Eat Homegrown” gardening project, launched in 2017, is coordinated by Michael Duma.
 The project was started in the Kwa Mpumuza district, just outside Pietermaritzburg.
 The aim of the project is to create personal gardens with which individuals can achieve a more balanced and healthier diet.
 At the same time, garden owners are shown how easy it is to look after the vegetables themselves.

 Each plot is 42 m2 in size and is divided into six beds, where six different types of vegetables are then planted: cabbage, beetroot, carrots, spinach, onions and green peppers.
 The selection can vary and be adapted individually depending on the garden owner’s preference.